-Wow….what a journey it has been through this COVID-19.
-So far, I am half way through my journey and I can already say that I sure don’t want to be returning to this destination!
+Wow….what a journey it has been living through COVID alone, and I know that I’m not the only one who is struggling.
+We are only part way through this journey and I don’t know about you, I can say that I sure don’t want to be returning to this destination anytime soon 😦

 Within a couple of weeks of arriving, the schools were shut down, followed by retail stores, restaurants, parks and then finally beaches.
-This sure didn’t leave me with much to do!
+This sure didn’t leave us solo travellers with much to do!

 Then the worst happened.
 A thing called social distancing was invented.
 I, like many others, had never heard of social distancing before.
 It requires us to remain 6 feet away from all other people, except those who you share a home with.
-Just when I thought it couldn’t get any worse, a “stay at home” order was brought into effect.
-This meant that I couldn’t leave my home except for an “essential” reason.
+This is great for people who live in the same household, but what about us solo travellers?
+We seem to get left behind.
+Just when we thought it couldn’t get any worse, a “stay at home” order was brought into effect.
+This meant that we couldn’t leave our home except for an “essential” reason.

 I may be a solo traveller, but I am considered by many to be an extrovert.
 I knew that without being able to spend time with my friends or family that I was in for one hell of a journey, so I settled in for the trip of a lifetime.
 Let me tell you, COVID-19 has brought a whole new meaning to the concept of solo travel.